GPossel/Recursion_Math_Lesson_1/README.md

 # Recursion_Math_Lesson_1
-This project is the homework of lesson 1 aboout recursion in math and programmming.
+This project is the homework of lesson 1 about recursion in math and programmming.

 Within this project the following assignemts will be resolved with the use of recursive formula's in code.